-As the same air crests a mountain peak, it descends much drier because much of the moisture has already been forced out.
+As the same air crests a mountain peak, it descends potentially much drier because much of the moisture has already been rained (or snowed) out.
 Thus we see a classic pattern where one side of a mountain range (the side from which weather typically approaches) will be particularly wet while the other will be particularly dry.
 We see that here in the UK, with western areas such as the Lake District being much wetter than areas to the east.
-More extreme examples occur elsewhere, so the Andes in South America create a rainforest basin to the east and a desert-like landscape to the west.
+More extreme examples of mountain effects on rainfall occur elsewhere, for instance linked to the South American Andes range.

-The same effect also causes a phenomenon known as Foehn winds - where air which has lost much of its moisture after flowing over a mountain increases in temperature as it descends.
-This creates a warm, dry wind flowing off the mountains - sometimes boosting temperatures by as much as 30 °C. In the UK the impact isn't quite as large, but eastern areas such as Aberdeen can be significantly warmer than areas to the west of high ground.
+The same effect also causes a phenomenon known as Foehn (or Föhn) winds - where air which has lost much of its moisture after flowing over a mountain increases in temperature as it descends.
+This creates a warm, dry wind flowing off the mountains - sometimes boosting temperatures by as much as 30 °C. In North America, east of the Rockies, the Chinook wind is a powerful example of the Foehn phenomenon, known for its ability to "eat snow".
+In the UK the impact isn't quite as large, but eastern areas such as Aberdeen can be significantly warmer than areas to the west of high ground.

-There are two other key types of wind influenced by mountains: anabatic and katabatic.
+There are two other key types of wind influenced by mountains: anabatic (upslope) and katabatic (downslope).

 There's an even bigger factor to talk about when it comes to mountain weather - temperature.

-It follows an easy to remember pattern in dry air: roughly speaking, you lose 1 °C for every 100 metres in altitude gained.
+The adiabatic lapse is easy to remember in dry air: roughly speaking, you lose 1 °C for every 100 metres in altitude gained.
 So the top of Ben Nevis (at 1,344 metres) could be about 13 °C colder than at sea-level.

 The temperature difference will be less in moist air, which we see a lot of in the UK, so we can't always rely on that formula to be exact.
 That said, you can expect that most of the time you will see a significant fall in temperature as you ascend - particularly when you include the impacts of more wind exposure increasing wind chill.